mohammed0000000000/FormValidation/README.md

 # FormValidation
-validations on from using PHP
+validations on form using PHP
+design form with Bootstrap